ibm-cloud-docs/databases-for-mysql/howto-changing-config.md

   - Default - `off`
   - Restarts database - No
   - Options - Values of `on` or `off`
   - Notes - Setting this value to `on` will make the logs very verbose.
 It also shows the connections of the monitoring tool as it extracts metrics every 60 seconds.
 When this is set to `on`, it is recommended to set the application_name in the connection URI to keep an overview in the logs, as the IP addresses shown are the Kubernetes internal IPs.
-Details about adjusting the connection URI are found in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
+Details about adjusting the connection URI are found in the [MySQL documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
 When set to `off`, there is no change in behavior to the default setting and no connections are logged.
 Logs are available through the [logging integration](/docs/databases-for-mysql?topic=cloud-databases-logging).
 If `on` is set, the logs show lines similar to this example, where the application name is set as `test-app`:
     ```
     2021-03-01 10:27:56 UTC [[unknown]] [00000] [708]: [2-1] user=admin,db=ibmclouddb,client=127.0.0.1 LOG:  connection authorized: user=admin database=ibmclouddb application_name=test-app SSL enabled (protocol=TLSv1.3, cipher=TLS_AES_256_GCM_SHA384, bits=256, compression=off)
     ```